What Are the Options for Parking Lot Sealcoating?

 - Oxidation and Ultraviolet Radiation: Exposure to oxygen causes asphalt to lose elasticity and become brittle, significantly increasing the likelihood of failure.
 Unfortunately, this process begins the second new asphalt is laid down.
 You can see this process take effect as your asphalt fades from its original rich jet-black color to a dull, uneven grey.
 A regular sealcoating regimen will significantly slow this costly process.

 - Chemical Exposure: Your parking lot is a temporary home for vehicles.
 Unfortunately, fluids like gasoline and motor oil essentially dissolve asphalt because both substances are hydrocarbons.
-These fluids react with the binder that holds the small stones in asphalt together, leaving soft, loose areas that inevitably become potholes and failures.
+These fluids react with the binder that holds the small stones in asphalt together, leaving soft, loose areas that inevitably become cracks and potholes.
 Since there is no way to ensure all vehicles entering your lot are free from leaks, it’s important to treat your lot with a sealcoat that is resistant to these fluids.

 - Freeze/Thaw: Hairline cracks develop over the winter due to the contraction and expansion of the ground underneath your asphalt.
 If left untreated, water gets into these cracks and causes ridges and upheaval during frost and freezing.
 After filling these cracks, parking lot sealcoating helps ensure they don’t worsen or reappear.